GithubEnjoyer123/shamazonfixed/README.md

 The project uses icons from the React Icons library.
 To install React Icons, run:

-npm install react-icons
+`npm install react-icons`

 ## Run the Development Server

 Now that everything is set up, run the development server by typing:

-npm run dev
+`npm run dev`

 This will start a local server where you can preview the project.

 Once the server is up, you will see a localhost URL in the terminal (e.g., http://localhost:3000).
-Ctrl-click on this link to open it in your browser.
+Ctrl-click (for windows OS) or Cmd-click (for mac OS) on this link to open it in your browser.

 ## Explore the Application